 - Emergency Services – Emergency service calls need to be fast and reliable, which is why cloud communications are ideal.
 People in need of emergency assistance will get through to an operator quickly and be able to communicate their needs clearly.
 Importantly, the emergency services receiving the call will be able to accurately pinpoint the location of the person in need.

 - Number porting – Some cloud telephony providers provide a number porting service which allows you to transfer all or some of your existing PBX numbers to a cloud service for convenience.
-First class providers such as Toku take care of all the number porting for you, saving you time and effort.
+At Toku, we take care of all the number porting for you, saving you time and effort.